 Overall to 150 million individuals are infected with HCV.
 Infection therefore represents a major challenge to global health, especially for the poorest countries.
 OS data on the epidemiology of hepatitis C virus in sub-Saharan Africa are still subinformados.
 In a review published in 2002 found a prevalence of 3%, but with significant regional variations.
 Few studies have examined coinfection rates HIV / HCV, but there is some evidence that HIV is associated with a higher risk of HCV infection.

 The researchers wanted to update knowledge of the HCV epidemic in the region.
 Thus, we conducted a systematic review and meta-analysis of studies published between 2002 and 2014 who reported on the prevalence of HCV in sub-Saharan Africa and the high rates of co-infection HIV / HCV.

-The studies were divided according to the question of whether the population was considered low risk for HCV (participants, blood donors, patients recruited from the general population), or high risk (patients with liver disease patients who had received the blood products or undergone surgery and injecting drug users).
+The studies were divided according to the question of whether the population was considered low risk for HCV (participants, blood donors, patients recruited in the general population), or at high risk (patients with liver disease; who had received blood products or undergone surgery and injecting drug users).
 Patients with HIV infection were considered separately.

-A total of 287 employees were included in the analysis, and HCV prevalence rate was about 3%.
-However, this index varied from region to region, ranging from 7% in Central Africa to 4% in West Africa and 1% in south-eastern Africa.
+A total of 287 co-workers were included in the analysis, and the HCV prevalence rate was about 3%.
+However, this index varied from region to region, ranging from 7% in Central Africa to 4% in West Africa and 1% in Southeast Africa.

-Low overall prevalence of risk groups was evaluated in 2,65%.
-But again there were some regional variations with the highest infection rates in central Africa and lowest in south-eastern Africa.
+Low global prevalence of at-risk groups was assessed in 2,65%.
+But again there were some regional variations with the highest infection rates in Central Africa and lowest in Southeast Africa.

 Just over 3% of the participants in antenatal clinic were HCV positive, an infection rate similar to that observed in all the low-risk population.
 The researchers therefore suggest that patients in prenatal would be a good population to follow the trends of HCV in the general population.